 Facilitating education, discussion and experiences to ensure that everyone at Baldwin is seen, heard and supported.

-Division-specific actions helping to foster the community
+Division-specific actions helping to foster cultural appreciation in the community

 Baldwin's Lower School has daily class meetings where teachers and students discuss various topics and foster relationships.